igrishaev/pg/doc/020-client.md

 The `pg/with-tx` macro takes additional options for precise control over the transaction.
-Passing the `{:rollback? true}` would end up a transaction with rolling back the changes even if there was no an error.
+Passing the `{:rollback? true}` would end up a transaction with rolling back the changes even if there was no error.

 Here we create a couple of users in a rolling-back transaction.
 Right after you exit the `pg/with-tx` macro, all the changes you made get wiped.